Remember There’s Flu too!

 A boy with the flu holds thermometer in his mouth.

-Most pediatricians in the country are seeing more positive COVID cases in their offices due to the delta variant and the start of the new school year.
-With every cough, sore throat, and stuffy nose we think ‘could this be COVID?’.
-We had an unusually mild influenza season last winter as we did with other viruses that normally rear their ugly heads in the cold.
+We had an unusually mild influenza season last winter, as we did with other viruses that normally rear their ugly heads in the cold.
 It became clear in our office at Families First and nationally that masks and social distancing work.
-As our kids are back in school without mask mandates this influenza season is set up to be a rough one.
-Unlike COVID we already have a tool for all of our patients over the age of 6 months to fight and promise a milder illness- the flu shot!
+As our kids are back in school without mask mandates, this influenza season is set up to be a rough one.
+Unlike COVID, we already have a tool for all of our patients over the age of 6 months to fight and promise a milder illness- the flu shot!

 What is influenza?

-Influenza (the flu) is a contagious respiratory illness caused by 2 different types of influenza viruses- type A and type B. Just like COVID-19 influenza viruses have caused pandemics- namely the Influenza Pandemic of 1918.
+Influenza (the flu) is a contagious respiratory illness caused by 2 different types of influenza viruses- type A and type B. Just like COVID-19, influenza viruses have caused pandemics, namely the Influenza Pandemic of 1918.
 The influenza season starts in the fall and continues into winter with a peak between December and February.

 What is the flu shot?